metacpan/metacpan-cpan-extracted/distros/N/Net-Statsd-Lite/README.md

 ## `max_buffer_size`

-The specifies the maximum buffer size.
+Specifies the maximum buffer size.
 It defaults to `512`.

 # METHODS